wowitsjack/freeMarkable/README.md

 ![freeMarkable Interface](image.png)

-**Python GUI for installing XOVI on reMarkable devices**
+**Python GUI for installing XOVI on reMarkable devices over USB**

 Python GUI application for installing XOVI+AppLoad on **all reMarkable devices**, including the new **reMarkable Paper Pro**.
-Features automatic device detection, graphical interface, and backup system for safe installations.
+Features automatic device detection, graphical interface, and backup system for safe installations using the USB ethernet built into the device.

+Please only use this software with a USB cable, WiFi use is not recommended.

 ## NEW: reMarkable Paper Pro Support